 This unused enemy was, very likely, an early version of the monsters that come out of the portals - the creatively named "Shadow Beasts".
 It can be seen in action in an early 2004 E3 trailer.

 Deku Nut "Obj_hb"

 This unused Deku Nut is pretty tough - Link can pick it up and throw it anywhere, but it won't seem to crack.
 Instead you will just hear a metal-like noise.

 You can, however, crack it open with a bomb.
-When thrown into water, it floats on the surface.
+When thrown into water, it defies the laws of physics and floats on the surface.

 The following code will replace Epona with this Deku Nut: 1062B0C8 02FFFF00

 Bomb Flower "Bombf"

 This Bomb Flower has a similar behavior to the Bomb Flowers from other Zelda games - namely, it grows bombs.
 Duh.

 In the HD version, its blue sphere becomes improperly rendered and remains invisible.

 The following code will replace Epona with the Bomb Flower: 1062B0C8 02C0FF00